 The Anglican Adoption Agency was the adoption agency for the Anglican Church in NSW.
 I had previously been known as the Church of England Adoption Agency until the name was changed in 1978.
 It arranged adoptions for many of the babies of women and girls who stayed at the Carramar Maternity Home, and later the Carramar…

 Anglicare Adoption Services was established in 1997.
 Previously it was known as the Anglican Adoption Agency.
-It is a specific part of the Anglicare Out of Home Care Services and of the Anglicare Telepea Office that supports adoption services.
-This includes providing ongoing support to all main parties in a past adoption made through the…
+Until 2024, it organised adoptions and provided ongoing support to all main parties in a past made through Anglicare and its predecessor organisations.
+As of 1 July 2024, the Department of Communities and Justice (DCJ) became the sole provider of…

 Anglicare Welfare Services, Sydney was the welfare division of Anglicare New South Wales (formerly the Anglican Home Mission Society) which in turn was the welfare arm of the Sydney Diocese of the Anglican Church (Church of England).
 Charlton Youth Services was part of Anglicare Welfare Services.
 Care Force (later known as Anglicare Child and Family…